jacobtread/blaze-ssl/README.md

 ![Cargo Version](https://img.shields.io/crates/v/blaze-ssl?style=for-the-badge)
 ![Cargo Downloads](https://img.shields.io/crates/d/blaze-ssl?style=for-the-badge)

+## 📌 Archive Notice

+This repository has been replaced by a newer crate https://github.com/jacobtread/blaze-ssl-async this crate likely has many bugs or things that simply don't work so its recommended you use the newer crate instead.

-> 📌**IMPORTANT**📌 If you're here looking for a security focused SSL library this is not it check out
+> **Warning** If you're here looking for a security focused SSL library this is not it check out
 > [rustls (https://github.com/rustls/rustls)](https://github.com/rustls/rustls) This
 > library exists to fill a legacy need for EA games that depend upon the
 > gosredirector.ea.com service